Drzhivago264/Inference_Portal/README.md

     ADMIN_PATH = "" (your admin path, keep it hard to guess) DJANGO_SECRET_KEY = ""
     GPT_KEY = "" (OPENAI key for the agent function)
+    CMC_API = "" (Coinmarketcap API to get the exchange rate of Monero, you may use different API but you need to rewrite the update_crypto_rate() in celery_tasks.py)

+*Noting that if you run your own private node and process payment via RPC, querying 3rd party exchange for conversion rate does not affect your privacy, unless, you give them a request pattern along with payment pattern to trace you down.

 Finally you can test the server with: